 |Gayo Sumatra (Arabica)||Lintong Sumatra (Arabica)||Mandheling Sumatra (Arabica)||Java Estate (Robusta)||Ijen Mountain (Arabica)|

 |Excellent specialty (85-89.99)|

 |Not specialty (<80)|

 |COFFEE ROAST LEVEL|

 Build your own products with our finest selections of Indonesian green coffee beans.
-Sit down, scroll through our BYOC (Build Your Own Container) tool, and customize your green coffee bean choices.
-It’s wise to pack your container to the maximum quantity for long-term stock in your warehouse and save more cost in the long run!
+Sit down, scroll through our BYOC (Build Your Own Container) tool, and customize your best green coffee beans.
+It’s wise to pack your container with green coffee beans to the maximum quantity for long-term stock in your warehouse and save more cost in the long run!